- Must visit

 Discover the best of London — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect London trip today.

-A hearty plate of eggs, sausages, bacon, beans, mushrooms, tomatoes, and toast.
-It is a staple morning meal across London and the wider UK.
+A full cooked breakfast with eggs, sausages, bacon, beans, mushrooms and toast.
+A traditional morning meal served across London cafes and hotels.

 Official public transport app